PeR: Unsuccessful Eirodziesma attempts (2009–2012)

 In 2009, the band with Sabīne Berezine entered the 2009 edition of Eirodziesma the Latvian national selection for the Eurovision Song Contest 2009, with the song "Bye, Bye".
 The song qualified from the semi-final in sixth place, but finished ninth in the final.

 The band returned to Eirodziesma in 2010, with the song "Like a Mouse", finishing in tenth and last place in the final.

 In 2011, the band was reduced to two members when Pēteris Upelnieks left.
 They again participated in Eirodziesma in 2012, with "Disco Superfly", qualifying from the semi-final and finishing fifth in the final.

 Dziesma and Eurovision Song Contest (2013–)

 The band entered two songs for Dziesma 2013, "Sad Trumpet" was entered into the first semi-final, and "Here We Go" into the second semi-final.
 Both songs qualified from their semi-finals to the final.
 "Sad Trumpet" and "Here We Go" were drawn forth and twelfth respectively in the final running order, during voting "Here We Go" qualified for the super-final with two other songs.
-At the close of voting "Here We Go" had received the most votes and won the contest, and thus will represent Latvia at the Eurovision Song Contest 2013 in Malmö, Sweden.
+At the close of voting "Here We Go" had received the most votes and won the contest, and thus represented Latvia at the Eurovision Song Contest 2013 in Malmö, Sweden.